CARA-ch/emed-service-guide/docs/other/upcoming_changes.md

 - Next aggregator release: *TBD*

 ## Relevant Changes
+### PMP v0.5.5
+This version uses a snapshot of Husky 3.2.0 which has not been yet released, and that fixes several bugs preventing PMLC PDF generation for medications for which an ingredient is specified without a known SNOMED code and for certain cases of dosages with a specified max dosage per period.

 ### PMP v0.5.2
 - Relevant fixes:
 	- Fixed bug preventing ITI-68 transactions from succeeding.